jColeChanged/jColeChanged.github.io/jekyll/_posts/2013-07-24-decision-trees.md

 sites are better at converting then others.
 So decision trees are useful as a tool to learn things about a dataset.

 Decision trees do have some problems though.
-They aren't very good at predicting numerical results.
-They also don't support incremental learning;
+They are discrete decision boundaries.
+Other techniques end up handling continuous data problems better.
-you can't give them new data to learn from after their training is done.
+They also don't support learning; you can't give them new data to learn from after their training is done.

 Decision trees look about like what you would expect.
 They are a series of if-then statements that are arranged into a tree.
 The questions are branches